jrestful/server/mongo/README.md

 ### For your controllers

-`org.jrestful.web.controllers.rest.support.GenericDocumentRestController` is an abstract class for your documents REST controllers.
-Be careful: override the methods if your need authorizations.
+`org.jrestful.web.controllers.rest.support.GenericDocumentRestController` and `org.jrestful.web.controllers.rest.support.GenericSequencedDocumentRestController` are abstract classes for your documents and sequenced documents REST controllers.
+Be careful: override the predefined methods if your need authorizations.